-- Prior to starting experimentation, student researchers must write a research plan that should include a description of research participants, recruitment procedures, research methodology, assessment of risks and benefits of the research, procedures for minimizing physical, psychological and privacy risks to participants and procedures for obtaining informed consent/parental permission/assent. - 2.
-The research plan must be reviewed and approved by a properly constituted Institutional Review Board (IRB) BEFORE the student may begin recruiting and/or interacting with human participants (see IRB guidelines on page 16).
+- 1. Prior to starting experimentation, student researchers must write a research plan that includes a description of research participants, recruitment procedures, research methodology, assessment of risks and benefits of the research, procedures for minimizing physical, psychological and privacy risks to participants and procedures for obtaining informed consent/parental permission/assent. - 2.
+The research plan must be reviewed and approved by a properly constituted Institutional Review Board (IRB) BEFORE the student may begin recruiting and/or interacting with human participants (see IRB guidelines on page 17).
 After initial IRB approval, a student with any proposed changes to the research plan must repeat the approval process before experimentation/data collection resumes. - a.
 If research is conducted in a high school, it is the responsibility of the student researcher to receive properly documented IRB approval before beginning the study.
 See Appendix 8 for a guide for high schools to create their own IRB process to approve student projects. - b.
-If research is conducted at a federally regulated research institution (e.g., university, medical center, NIH, correctional institution, etc.), the research plan must be reviewed and approved by that institution's IRB and proper signed documentation must be provided. - 3.
+If research is conducted at a federally regulated research institution (e.g., university, medical center, NIH, correctional institution, etc.), the research plan must be reviewed and approved by that institution's IRB and properly signed documentation must be provided. - 3.
 The research study must be in compliance with all privacy and HIPAA laws when they apply to the project.
-Students are prohibited from administering medications and performing invasive medical procedures on human participants.
-The IRB must confirm that the student is not violating the Medical Practice Act of the particular state or territory in which they are conducting the research, practicing medicine, diagnosing medical conditions or otherwise. - 4.
-Research participants must voluntarily give informed consent/assent, and in cases where the research participant is a minor, parental permission may be required.
-The IRB determines whether written documentation of informed consent/parental permission/ assent is necessary, not the student researcher.
-When informed consent is required by an IRB, student researcher must upload a blank copy, along with any blank copies of any surveys used, in the STS application in Task 3. - Student researchers may NOT publish or display information in a report that identifies the human participants directly or through identifiers linked to the participants (including photographs), without written consent (Public Health Service Act, 42, USC 241 (d)).
+The IRB must confirm that the student is not violating the Medical Practice Act of the particular state or territory in which they are conducting the research.
+Students constituted IRB?
+IRBs must be composed of minimally three adults, none of whom are related or have advised the student researcher.
+There are different requirements for school-level IRBs.
+See page 16 for more requirements. are prohibited from independently diagnosing disease, administering medication, and/or performing medical procedures on human participants.